 A Seattle-based startup, Modumetal is commercializing a new process that will increase the strength of steel and other metals by as much as 10 times, while also making them more resistant to corrosion.
 The process makes use of nano-laminate layers that coat the metal to achieve these impressive results.
+This is a slightly different way to how people would normally do it, as some people would just use a treatment like shot peening to help strengthen their metal.
+However, you should just do whatever process suits you best.

 The process creates multiple discrete layers, only nanometers thick, so it will keep the metal lightweight while keeping the strength-to-weight ratio high, and creating a more corrosion resistant material.
 This process has been done before but not efficiently enough to scale it up for mass production.
 Modumetal has come up with their own process which is very cost-effective and shows great promise.